I've always been a lucky fellow, and never really understood why. Then a Chinese-Canadian friend of mine once gave my two explanations.

 - I keep getting crapped on by birds

-1. The first time I was shit upon by a bird—to my recollection—was in the mid 80's when my brother and I were 'swimming' in a river in western Alberta.
-Swimming being a loose word that better might be replaced with the expression 'floating down an extremely rocky river with our shoes on lest we break/twist an ankle amongst the rocks in the fast-flowing water'.
+1. The first time I was shit upon by a bird was in the mid 80's when my brother and I were 'swimming' in a river in western Alberta.
+Swimming being a loose word that better might be replaced with the expression 'floating down an extremely rocky river with our shoes on lest we cut open a foot or break/twist an ankle amongst the rocks in the fast-flowing water'.
 A good Alberta tradition—this kind of floating is carried out during the brief Summer weeks when the weather is hot and incredibly dry.

-We had come upon a bridge, and I decided I didn't like the looks of the water conditions beyond the bridge, so I stood.
+We had come upon a bridge.
+I decided I didn't like the looks of the water conditions beyond the bridge, so I stood.
 No sooner had I straightened up in the knee-high water than something appeared on my—then untattooed—chest.
 I looked down in surprise at the narrow white strip that extended from near my shoulder to almost my swim trunks, and realized I'd been shit upon.
-My brother and parents, who were by the car on the gravel bank, all thought it was hysterically funny.
+My brother and parents, standing by the car on the gravel bank, all thought it was hysterically funny.
 I simply started in disbelieve for a moment, then sank back into the water.

 Looking up, I could see distant birds amongst the beams of the bridge.
 I guess it was just... luck.
 That night, I found a spider cooked into my pie.
 That's right, I found it before I ate it.
 If that's not luck, I dunno what is.
 We went on to have a fine time, taking in the Frank slide and the rest of the sights.